This Discussion channel is currently closed.

 Default_avatar

-Angela Narlin almost 6 years ago
+Angela Narlin over 6 years ago

 Please respect the Lake Cochrane area in South Dakota and keep the turbines at least 3 miles from the area.
 An industrial wind farm does not belong near a state recreation area or wetland area.